HorlogeSkynet/CDNUpdates/README.md

 ## Settings

 Most of the CDN providers don't provide any API for their service, so it would be very tricky to retrieve latest version available directly from them.
-Unless for <https://cdnjs.com/>, this plugin is actually based on the GitHub API to fetch from repositories the latest existing Git tag.
+Unless for <https://cdnjs.com/>, this plugin is actually based on the GitHub API to fetch the latest existing Git tag directly from the repositories.
 Its `name` is compared afterwards with the CDN version present in your sources.
 If you have many many CDNs in your sheets (or if you want to contribute to this project 😜), you'll surely need to set a GitHub API token to avoid being blocked by the rate limit.
 You can generate one [here](https://github.com/settings/tokens), and paste in under the plugin preferences (accessible from `CDNUpdates`'s Sublime menu).